jairusbuncio/Jairus_BlueStampPortfolio/index.md

 - What your plan is to complete your project

 **Description**
 For my Rocket Flight Test and Data Logger, I plan on attaching a gyroscope to a wooden base.
 Then I will spin the gyroscope with a motor via a gear connection.
 Currently, I have a gyroscope attached to vertical wooden supports on top of a wooden base.
 The gyroscope has 3 main parts: the outer frame, rotating gimbal, and rocket holder.
 The gimbal and rocket holder rotate around different axes of rotation.
 Each part is attached to each other with rods that can spin in their slot.
-To get to this point, I had to cut, glue, and screw in two wooden beams to a wooden base.
+To get to this point, I had to glue and screw in two wooden beams to a wooden base.
+Then, I measured the distance between the beams so that I could design and 3D print each of the main parts and the rods of the gyroscope.
+Afterwards, I glued each part together since I printed them in half for more precise prints.
+Once they were all printed, I connected everything with the rods and attached it to the wood.

 **Challenges:**
-The main challenge for me was
+The first challenge I faced was screwing in the wooden supports onto the base.
+Since I didn't have power tools, using a screwdriver took longer than expected and I had to make sure I was screwing in the right place.

+The main challenge I had was designing each 3D printed part with CAD.
+I had never used CAD before, so using it took a long time.
+I used Onshape to create different parts and then put them all into one assembly.
+I had to learn how to create different shapes, planes, and mates to make sure my gyroscope would fit and rotate how I would want.

+The next challenge I faced was testing different tolerances for my rods.
+I had to print many different rods with varying diameters so that I could get the right amount of tolerance between the hole and the rod.

+Once I had passed all of these challenges, the only thing left to do was to piece everything together.

 **Next Steps:**
 I plan on adding a motor to the side of my gyroscope so that I can spin the gyroscope.
 I will attach a gear to the motor and it will spin the gear that is attached to one of my rods.
 After that, I plan on adding bluetooth connection to this motor so that I can control different speeds on a separate interface without a wired connection.
-  -->
+After this, I will start thinking about different modifications.

 # Starter Project Milestone